Home Privacy Policy Feedback Link to us Site Map

-Access: Update a date field with VBA code in Access 2003/XP/2000/97
+MS Access 2003: Update a date field with VBA code

-Question: In Access 2003/XP/2000/97, I have a database which contains a date field called TransactionDate.
+Question: In Microsoft Access 2003/XP/2000/97, I have a database which contains a date field called TransactionDate.
 I want to be able to query the user for a new date and then update the TransactionDate field based on what the user entered.

 Answer: You can update your date field using a custom function.